UK study visits

 The University of York is a modern campus university on the edge of the city.
 It is one of the UK’s most respected universities, and a member of the Russell Group of leading universities; it has around 15,000 students.
 In the university rankings, it frequently features in the top 10, and is often ranked among the top 100 in the world.
 It’s often regarded as the best of the British universities founded in the last 50 years.
 York owes its reputation to the quality of its research, teaching and facilities, and it’s seen as particularly strong in sciences, law, management and public administration.

-- Cultural study visit: York photo tour.
+– City visit (Discovery focus): York photo tour.
 Here you’ll have the chance to explore the great city of York in more depth, and to encourage you to do this, KE has created an itinerary based on some key sites for a great photo.

 Durham (local study visit)

 – University visit (University focus): University of Durham

 The University is introduced under ‘Study Centres – UK’.

 Presentations are not offered by the University, but we do arrange our own tour.

 – City visit (Discovery focus): Our study centre, St. Chad’s College, is in the middle of a UNESCO world heritage site, and today we explore more of that site, dominated by its Cathedral and its Castle.
 To assist us, we visit the impressive Museum of Archaeology.

 Newcastle-upon-Tyne (half-day study visit)

 Newcastle-upon-Tyne (population: about 1 million – urban area)